mozilla-services/syncstorage-rs/docs/src/doc-notes.md

 ### Setup

 Github Actions allows for various CI-like steps to run.
-The [publish-docs.yaml](../../.github/workflows/publish-docs.yaml). has two "jobs": one to do the build, another to deploy the built artifact to Github pages.
+The [publish-docs.yaml](../../.github/workflows/publish-docs.yaml) has two "jobs": one to do the build, another to deploy the built artifact to Github pages.

-Under the repo settings, be sure to set:
+Under the repo settings, be sure to set the following settings like below:

-* Actions
+- Actions
-  * General
+  - General
-    _Actions permissions_
+    - _Actions permissions_:
-    ◉**Allow $USER, and select non-$USER, actions and reusable workflows** ☑ Allow actions created by GitHub
+      - ☑ **Allow $USER, and select non-$USER, actions and reusable workflows**
+      - ☑ Allow actions created by GitHub
-    ☑ Allow actions by Marketplace verified creators _Artifact and log retention_
+      - ☑ Allow actions by Marketplace verified creators
+    - _Artifact and log retention_:
-    (can use default)
+      - (can use default)
-    _Fork pull request workflows from outside collaborators_ ◉ **Require approval for first-time contributors**
+    - _Fork pull request workflows from outside collaborators_
+      - **Require approval for first-time contributors**
-    _Workflow permission_
+    - _Workflow permission_
-    ◉ Read and write permissions
+      -  Read and write permissions
-    ☑ Allow GitHub Actions to create and approve pull requests
+      - ☑ Allow GitHub Actions to create and approve pull requests
-  * Runners
+    - _Runners_
-    No settings needed
+      - No settings needed

-* Pages
+  - Pages
-  **Build and deployment**
+    -  _Build and deployment_:
-  Source: GitHub Actions
+      - Source: GitHub Actions